 Exit

-Around 20 per cent leave after GCSEs.
-The majority of those who stay head to Russell Group universities.
-Bristol, Bath, Durham, Nottingham and Liverpool are currently popular.
-Two to Oxbridge in 2024 and one medic.
-Some follow their hearts and ski
+A handful leave after GCSEs.
+The majority of those who stay head to Russell Group universities – Bristol, Bath, Durham, Exeter and Liverpool popular.
+Some follow their hearts and skills into further education in music, drama or professional sport

 Latest results